holmdk/holmdk.github.io/_posts/2020-01-21-Pycharm_Docker.md

 ![](/images/Docker/file_structure.png)

 ### 1. Dockerfile
 For this specific example we will be using a GPU-enabled Tensorflow Dockerfile.
-As I have an Nvidia 2080 GTX TI graphics card (with CUDA 10.1), I will be using the following Dockerfile for Tensorflow 2.1.0 from the [official Tensorflow Github](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/dockerfiles/dockerfiles)
+As I have an Nvidia 2080 GTX TI graphics card (with CUDA 10.1), I will be using the following Dockerfile for Tensorflow 2.1.0 from the [official Tensorflow Github](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/dockerfiles/dockerfiles).

-Our Dockerfile looks as follows:
+We have made some minor adjustments to the original Dockerfile - such as having python-tk and the requirements.txt file, so the final Dockerfile looks as follows:

 ```txt
 # Copyright 2019 The TensorFlow Authors.
 All Rights Reserved.